 No Added Sulphur Wine Pack

-People always ask the question, “What is a natural wine?” and I think it is a great and interesting question.
-There is no legal definition for natural wine, so it comes up to the appreciation of us professionals, but also us consumers.
+People always ask the question, “what is a natural wine?” and I think it is a great and interesting question.
+There is no legal definition for natural wine, so it comes up to the appreciation of us professionals, but also equally as consumers.

 So what is Natural Wine?

-Furthermore, like any wine, there are the great ones and the faulty, bad ones.
-Natural wines doesn't mean faulty and conventional wine don't exclude faults either.
+Furthermore, like any wine, there are great examples and faulty, poorly made examples.
+Natural wines doesn't mean faulty and conventional wines don't exclude faults either.
 It all comes down to the wine itself, the producer and how you select them.

 - ROUGEOT - MEURSAULT "SOUS LA VELLE" NATURE 2017 - $158

 The “Sous la Velle” climat is located at the foot of the Meursault hill, opposite the Chateau de Meursault.
 It means “Under the village”.
 In that part of Meursault, we find much richer soils and less limestone.
 These grapes usually ripen later than the grapes from the vineyards located on the slope of the Meursault hill.
 Manual harvest, direct pneumatic pressing in whole bunches not crushed, cold settling for 2 days, alcoholic fermentation with indigenous yeasts and malolactic fermentation in barrels.
 Racking in stainless steel vats for assembly and rest for 1 month before filtration and bottling with no sulpha used in the production or bottling.